 - The current jobs report tells you how many jobs were added (or lost) each month.
 It will also reveal which industries are hiring.
 It’s updated monthly by the Bureau of Labor Statistics.

 - The unemployment rate is a lagging indicator.
 This means it follows the trends.
 That’s because employers wait until the economy is strong before hiring.
 They also wait until a recession is underway before laying off workers.
 The federal government and the Federal Reserve aim to keep the unemployment rate close to 4%.
 The Bureau of Labor Statistics reports unemployment numbers.

 - Both the U.S. government and the Federal Reserve measure inflation, or how much consumers have to pay for goods and services.
-They often have slightly different numbers for this benchmark, because the federal government uses the consumer price index, while the Federal Reserve uses the core inflation rate.
+They often have slightly different numbers for this benchmark, because the federal government uses the consumer price index, while the Federal Reserve uses the core Personal Consumption Expenditures (PCE) reading.

 The consumer price index sometimes gives misleading information.
 Because the commodities market determines oil, gas, and food prices, these numbers can sometimes plummet and skyrocket within months.
-The core inflation rate, which the Fed uses instead, excludes energy and food costs to avoid these spikes.
+The core inflation rate excludes energy and food costs to avoid these spikes.

 Predicting What the Economy Will Do